-The Bengals is one of the best Breeds Evolved till Now
+The Bengal cat is one of the best Breeds Evolved

 By the Numbers

 Determined by their generation from the original pairing of a hybrid domestic Asian leopard cat, Bengal cats are assigned numbers.
 The first four generations from the original pairing are considered “foundation” cats and are numbered 1 through 4, preceded by an F. F1 through F3 generation Bengals are safe and suitable as pets but not allowed in show exhibitions.
 Only Bengal to Bengal pairings is allowed from the F4 generation onward.
 Early generations who are not entirely socialized should be homed with humans who understand the cat’s half-feral nature.

 Apart from being curious, intelligent and amiable, the ever-active Bengal easily accepts all members of the household, including dogs.
 He will find ways to entertain himself and does not take to boredom when his humans are not available to play with.
 Bengal cats are sweet and affectionate when provided with plenty of activities to stimulate their minds and bodies a far cry from their wild ancestors.
 They will gladly go for walks outdoors with their people and enjoy playing games with children.
 The Bengal seeks out water and will go for a swim or enjoy bath time, like their Asian ancestors, the leopard cat.
 Provided you invest the time and attention in positive interactions with him, it is quite easy to train the Bengal.